agn453/UNZIP-CPM-Z80/README.md

 Once again, I've updated the source and library file (still at v1.8-4) so fetch a new copy if you've an older version.

-Lars is working on code to preserve the .ZIP file dates under CP/M Plus and handling long file names.

 Also a later Z-System version of ZIPDIR has been added.
 Download from [ZIPDIR14](https://raw.githubusercontent.com/agn453/UNZIP-CPM-Z80/master/unzip/zipdir14.lbr)